oddbird/oddsite/content/2017/12/14/introducing-herman.rst

-We'll keep providing our own tutorials and demos based on the questions we hear most, but we'd also love to list any style guides or pattern librariea you build with Herman, or any `tutorials`_ you've written.
+We'll keep providing our own tutorials and demos based on the questions we hear most, but we'd also love to list any style guides or pattern libraries you build with Herman, or any `tutorials`_ you've written.

 We're always excited to collaborate,